Student Records Maintained by the College

 The financial aid office maintains correspondence dealing with loans, scholarships, and related topics.
 All materials except parents' confidential statements are available for inspection by the student.

 Admissions information forwarded by the admissions office forms the basis of these records.
 Besides correspondence with and about students, non-academic disciplinary records are maintained.
-The registrar routinely makes all student records available to the dean of students’ office.
-Upon graduation, the dean of students' student folders are reviewed.
+The registrar routinely makes all student records available to the dean of student development.
+Upon graduation, the dean of student development's student folders are reviewed.
 Only summary records of activities, awards, honors, and related topics, are kept.

 The registrar maintains the academic records of all students.
 Two types of academic records are kept: permanent and nonpermanent.